taybenlor/runno/packages/website/src/pages/articles/sandbox-python.md

 Many programming languages (including Python) can use packages directly from the local file system.
 Runno has no package manager (yet?) but you can absolutely provide your dependencies within the `fs`.
 You'll just need to load them in when you call `run_fs`.

 Figuring this out is left as an exercise to the reader.

 ## 2. How I made the runno package using `deno compile`

 In the opening section I mentioned that Runno is built for the browser using Typescript.
 So how did I get it running in Python?
-Python is a different programming language and does not normally interface with browsers without the distance of a network connection and a HTTP request.
+Python is a different programming language and does not normally interface with browsers (without the distance of a network connection and a HTTP request).

-Runno is built for the browser, but at the core of it is just TypeScript that runs WebAssembly.
+Runno is built for the browser, but the core is TypeScript that runs WebAssembly.
 Any modern JavaScript runtime (like Node, Deno, or Bun) can do that.
 In fact because of great work by the [WinterTC](https://wintercg.org/) the stuff I wrote for browsers basically all just works vanilla in any JavaScript